erayaydin/microservice-laravel/readme.md

 #### Endpoints

 - `GET /health`: Health check endpoint.
 It'll respond with 200 status code.
+- `GET /files`: List of current user's uploaded files.
+- `POST /files`: Upload new file to user's bucket.
+- `GET /files/{file}/download`: Downloads the given file in attachment mode.

 #### Data Store

 - **PostgreSQL**: The File Management Service uses PostgreSQL to store file metadata.

+## Need to Implement

+- Use [`Kong`](https://github.com/Kong/kong) api-gateway to single entrypoint.
+- Implement permission and scope system to license `/users/{user}` endpoint.
+- Use `docker secret` to share oauth private and public keys.
+- Implement `ObjectStorage` service to manage buckets.
+- Use RDKafka data processor instead of the current one.
+- Define schemas for `user.created` and `license.updated` kafka messages.
+- Add unit, integration and e2e tests.
+- Add k8s yaml files.
+- Add OpenAPI documentation for the api-gateway and services.
+- Use kong+security to validate and decode OAuth2

 ## Contributing